-Net change in fund balances - Total governmental funds \$ 257,106 Governmental funds report capital outlays as expenditures but in the Statement of Activities the cost of those assets are allocated over their estimated useful lives and reported as () Depreciation expense instead of Capital outlay.
-(55,841) 44,278 Pension and other postemployment contributions are recognized as expenditures in the governmental funds.
-However, pension and other postemployment benefits expense in the Statement of Activities is primarily the result of changes in the components of the net pension and net other postemployment benefits liability over the current and future periods 3 9 Pension and Other postemployment benefits.
-5,514 810 Revenue for delinquent property taxes is recorded in the Statement of Activities.
-However, these funds were not received within sixty days of year end and, accordingly, are not included in the Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds. , 576 Expense for loss from disposal of assets with remaining value is recorded in the Statement of Activities.
-(6,063) Interest on long-term debt is not accrued in governmental funds, but rather is recognized as an expenditure when paid.
-(1,445) Payments for long-term debt are recognized as expenditures in the governmental funds.
+Net change in fund balances - Total governmental funds \$ (57,099) Governmental funds report capital outlay as expenditures but in the Statement of Activities the cost of those assets are allocated over their estimated useful lives and reported as Depreciation and Capital assets.
+(58,358) 628,640 Pension and other postemployment contributions are recognized as expenditures in the governmental funds.
+However, pension and other postemployment benefits expense in the Statement of Activities is primarily the result of changes in the components of the net pension and net other postemployment benefits liability over the current and future periods Pension and Other postemployment benefits.
+6,980 (1,952) Revenue for delinquent property taxes is recorded in the Statement of Activities.
+However, these funds were not received within sixty days of year end and, accordingly, are not included in the Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds.
+(843) Revenue for proceeds from debt is recognized in the Statement of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds.
+However, this is not recognized in the Statement of Activities and is, instead, included in debt principal on the Statement of Net Position.
+(19,375) Interest on long-term debt is not accrued in governmental funds, but rather is recognized as an expenditure when paid.
+(1,499) Amortization on bond issue cost is not recognized as an expenditure in governmental funds.
+However, this is recognized in the Statement of Activities as amortization expense.
+(1,015) Payments for long-term debt are recognized as expenditures in the governmental funds.
 However, these are not recognized in the Statement of Activities and are instead a reduction of debt principal on the Statement of Net Position.
-7,083 Change in net position of governmental activities \$ 252,018
+15,488 Change in net position of governmental activities \$ 510,967

-City of Campbellsburg Reconciliation of Fund Balances - Governmental Funds to Net Position of Governmental Activities June 30, 2022
+City of Campbellsburg Reconciliation of Fund Balances - Governmental Funds to Net Position of Governmental Activities June 30, 2023